 About the Lecturers

-Professor Gutowski’s research over the past 10 years has focused on the environmental issues associated with processes, products, and services.
-His work on manufacturing processes is extensive, including the analysis (energy and materials) of such processes as machining; grinding; casting; forming and injection molding; advanced machining processes such as abrasive waterjet and electrical discharge machining; semiconductor and MEMS processes such as CVD, PECVD, and various etching processes; and nano-materials manufacturing processes such as HiPCO and CVD.
+Professor Gutowski’s research over the past 15 years has focused on the environmental issues associated with manufacturing including processes, products, and systems.
+His work on manufacturing processes is extensive, including the analysis (energy and materials) of such processes as machining; grinding, casting, forming and injection molding, advanced machining processes such as abrasive waterjet and electrical discharge machining, semiconductor and MEMS processes, nano-materials manufacturing processes, and other new technologies.
 In addition, he has worked extensively on recycling processes, systems, and product design for recycling, as well as on product remanufacturing and energy savings.
-His work also includes the energy payback analysis for new energy systems during growth, and LCA applied to personal life styles called “Life Style Analysis”.
+His work also includes the energy payback analysis for new energy systems during growth, and LCA applied to personal life styles called “Environmental Life Style Analysis.”

 Professor Sekulic’s research has been on thermodynamics aspects of energy and non-energy producing systems.
 His work on thermal design of heat exchangers used in these systems is extensive.
-His focus over the past ten years has been on materials processing in various manufacturing processes, in particular experimental and theoretical work in the domain of molten metal wetting and spreading for materials processing related to soldering and brazing.
+His focus over the past 10 years has been on materials processing in various manufacturing processes, in particular experimental and theoretical work in the domain of molten metal wetting and spreading for materials processing related to soldering and brazing.
 His interest involves studies of energy and material flows in large non-energy producing systems, such as in manufacturing, with emphasis on transformational technology selection.